MicrosoftDocs/iis-docs/iis/configuration/system.webServer/httpCompression/index.md

 ### Attributes

+These attributes can only be configured at server level.
+Configuration at a site level or lower will be ignored.

 | Attribute | Description |
 | --- | --- |
 | `cacheControlHeader` | Optional string attribute. <br><br>Specifies the directive that IIS adds to the Cache-Control header that overrides the HTTP Expires header.
 This attribute ensures that older clients and proxy servers do not attempt to cache compressed files.
 To enable this setting, you must set the **sendCacheHeaders** attribute to **true**.
 The WWW service must be restarted before changes to this property take effect. <br><br>The default value is `max-age=86400`. |